 Another incident involved a couple taking three hours to fight over a kid’s bed in a mediation.
 Both the couples were represented by attorneys.
 When reminded of this fact and what they were paying the lawyers and mediator 1 hour into this fight the couple then took two more hours to come to a compromise.

 Texas Community Property law says that all community property acquired during a couple’s marriage is subject to division.
-However, having an ITunes account of my own I was curious on whether there would be a simple way to divide this digital property had the couple insisted on fighting over the ITunes library.
+However, having an iTunes account of my own I was curious about whether there would be a simple way to divide this digital property had the couple insisted on fighting over the iTunes library.

 Just and Right Division

-An ITunes library is a digital assets which is an intangible good.
-This digital assets raises the question of whether it is subject to division during a divorce and whether it can be valued.
+An iTunes library is a digital asset that is an intangible good.
+This digital asset raises the question of whether it is subject to division during a divorce and whether it can be valued.

-Once digital assets are identified, the next step, as with the analysis of any asset of a marriage, is to determine whether the asset was acquired during the marriage, making it community property subject to division in a divorce, or whether the asset was owned prior to the marriage and is therefore separate property and outside the reach of a family law court.
-This analysis is same for all marital assets.
+Once digital assets are identified, the next step, as with the analysis of any asset of the marriage, is to determine whether the asset was acquired during the marriage, making it community property subject to division in a divorce, or whether the asset was owned before the marriage and is therefore separate property and outside the reach of a family law court.
+This analysis is the same for all marital assets.

 Although at this time there is not a lot of law that specifically deals with this topic, when it comes to the division of digital assets, Texas will apply the standard of a “Just and Right Division” to divide, allocate and value these assets.

 My preliminary investigations brought me to a 2012 discussion on the apple.com website.
-From that discussion I learned that other couples had faced this divorce problem.
-That discussion also suggested that, “Content purchased from the iTunes Store is permanently associated with the account from which it was originally purchased, with no way to change that.”
-Which would mean at least in 2012 there was no way to divide up a digital library.
+From that discussion, I learned that other couples had faced this divorce problem.
+That discussion also suggested that “Content purchased from the iTunes Store is permanently associated with the account from which it was originally purchased, with no way to change that.”
+This would mean at least in 2012 there was no way to divide up a digital library.

 When a couple leaves Family Sharing, their Apple ID is removed from the family group, and they stop sharing music, movies, TV shows, books, and apps with any remaining family members.
 In addition, any photos, calendars, and reminders shared by the family group will be removed from their devices.

-Any content that a family shared with their spouse isn't automatically removed from their device.
+Any content that a family shares with their spouse aren't automatically removed from their device.
 It can be purchased again or removed to free up space on their device.
-If they downloaded an app from a family member’s purchase history and made In-App Purchases, they will need to purchase the app for their self.
+If they downloaded an app from a family member’s purchase history and made In-App Purchases, they will need to purchase the app for themself.
 They will keep any purchases they initiated while part of the family group.

-- Services such as Imazing might make it possible to get your digital content of your iPhone and on onto another.
+- Services such as Amazing might make it possible to get your digital content off your iPhone and onto another.

 Many times the law has yet to catch up with the modern sense of ownership.
-However, in this case it would be appear the digital world or at least Apple has yet to come up with a good solution for the real world that would allow an “equitable distribution” of a couple’s digital library in a Texas Divorce.
+However, in this case, it would appear the digital world, or at least Apple has yet to come up with a good solution for the real world that would allow an “equitable distribution” of a couple’s digital library in a Texas Divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”